aws-samples/aws-transcribe-captioning-tools/src/README.md

 |srt.py | Takes the JSON response from AWS Transcribe and converts to a captions.srt file |
 |vtt.py | Takes the JSON response from AWS Transcribe and converts to a captions.vtt file |

-## License Summary

-This sample code is made available under a modified MIT license.
-See the LICENSE file.